The Nursing program

 Program are contained in the Nursing Student Handbook.

-Please be advised that the State Board of Nursing placed Harcum College Nursing program on “Provisional Approval” status on November 25, 2014 due to a decline in the National Licensure Examination pass rates of first-time examinees for examination year October 1, 2013, to September 30, 2014.
-A comprehensive evaluation of all program components and a detailed performance improvement plan to correct all identified areas has been submitted to the State Board of Nursing..
+Please be advised that, due to a decline in the National Licensure Examination pass rates of first-time examinees for examination year October 1, 2014 to September 30, 2015, the State Board of Nursing placed Harcum College’s Nursing program on “Provisional Approval” status.
+That status was extended on December 3, 2015 when the State Board of Nursing approved the comprehensive evaluation of all program components, and the detailed performance improvement plan to correct all identified areas, that was presented by the Nursing program of Harcum College.

 The Pennsylvania State Board of Nursing can be contacted at the Commonwealth of Pennsylvania, Department of State, Bureau of Professional and Occupational Affairs, State Board of Nursing, P.O.
 Box 2646, Harrisburg, PA 17105-2649; phone: 717-783-7142; or fax: 717-783-0822; Website: www.dos.state.pa.us/nurse